jaredraycoleman/Southaven/Organizations/Church of Elandria.md

 ### Saint Calros, Patron of Truth

-A scholar who uncovered a vast heresy within the early Church but chose confession over suppression, knowing it would destroy his reputation.
-His honesty rekindled the faith's purity.
+A scholar who uncovered a vast heresy within the early Church (corruption by [[Nytheris]] and [[Vaelith]] worshippers who did not want to see the church succeed) but chose confession over suppression, knowing it would destroy his reputation.
+He was cast out into the witchwood for his supposed treachery and never returned.
+He is the only of the major saints whose body has never been recovered.
+Over time, he was recognized for his efforts and his honesty paved the way for the church to rekindle its purity.
 **Virtue:** Truth above comfort.
 **Symbol:** An open book wreathed in light.
 **Lesson:** "Light reveals—even when it shames."